-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+I conducted my audit in accordance with International Standards on Auditing (ISAs).
+My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.